Takashi Murakami – the Post-pop Sensation

 Following the example of Warhol, Murakami owns his own corporation “Kaikai Kiki”, that produces mostly everything from “high-art” sculptures and paintings to T-shirts, mouse pads, plush dolls and even $5,000 limited-edition Louis Vuitton handbags.
 A large number of talented artists work for him, that strictly follow the tradition of otaku (one of the main characteristics of Takashi’s artistic style, and it is a Japanese term used to refer to people with obsessive interests especially towards anime, manga or video games).
 In the beginning of his career, Takashi has mostly paid attention to marketing research, stating that this is utmost important for starting this kind of business if one wants to be successful.
 He has proven it himself by selling one if his most favorite sculptures – Mr. Pointy to Francois Pinault that reportedly paid Takashi around $1.5 million for it.

 What sets Takashi apart from the classic pop-art culture is the fact that his work is oriented towards the smallest market niches.
-Today Takashi Murakami is believed to be one the most desired artists in the world, his works being sold with incredible prices and exhibited in some of the biggest and most famous places.
-One of his greatest exhibit took place in September 2010 at Palace of Versailles in Paris, filling 15 rooms with his sculptures and paintings.
-He is also a role-model for many other artists that follow the same ideas and styles.
+Today Takashi Murakami is believed to be one of the most desired artists in the world, his works being sold with incredible prices and exhibited in some of the biggest and most famous places.
+One of his greatest exhibits took place in September 2010 at Palace of Versailles in Paris, filling 15 rooms with his sculptures and paintings.
+He is also a role model for many other artists that follow the same ideas and styles.

 And Then, And Then And Then And Then And Then (Blue) (1996)